GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The advent of deep learning has brought transformative changes to #acr("SSL"), enabling robust performance in real-world conditions involving noise, reverberation, and multi-source scenarios.
 Unlike classical methods that rely on handcrafted features and simplified models, deep learning techniques harness large datasets and performant neural network architectures to learn complex spatial and spectral relationships directly from audio data.
-Today, the vast majority of research efforts on #acr("SSL") leverage deep learning-based solutions.
+Today, the vast majority of research efforts on #acr("SSL") leverage deep-learning-based solutions.

 Let us first describe the typical workflow process of such approaches.
-Deep learning-based #acr("SSL") systems typically involve three primary components.
+Deep-learning-based #acr("SSL") systems typically involve three primary components.
 // Input processing
 First, *input feature extraction* consists of computing acoustic features from the raw audio data.
 // DNN processing